 This program focuses on individual behavior, group dynamics, organizational processes and structure, and their interactions.
-It is appropriate for individuals seeking to develop interpersonal and organizational skills applicable for a wide variety of work settings and should be of particular interest to individuals in supervisory and project management positions in social and public agencies.
-The program assumes professional work experience on the part of participating students.
+It is appropriate for individuals with professional work experience seeking to develop interpersonal and organizational skills applicable for a wide variety of work settings.
+It should be of particular interest to individuals in supervisory and project management positions in social and public agencies.
 It is a professional development program designed to enhance the individual's ability to deal with the dynamics of complex organizations.